Meeting Veterans Special Needs at the End of Life

 Family Unit

-When members of the military serve our country, their families serve right along with them.
-Years after active service, military families often continue to play an active role as advocates and caregivers.
-While an act of love, this can be very stressful, especially if past traumas trigger agitation and outbursts from their loved one at end-of life.
-In these situations, members of the hospice team help the primary caregiver – and the whole family – come to peace with important decisions and provide emotional support.
+When military members serve our country, their families serve right along with them.
+Years after active service, military families often play active roles as advocates and caregivers.
+While this is an act of love, it can be very stressful, especially if past traumas trigger agitation and outbursts from their loved one at the end of life.
+In these situations, members of the hospice team help the primary caregiver—and the whole family—come to peace with important decisions and provide emotional support.

 Always in Service

-Just like when veterans were once in uniform, the hospice team is on-call 24 hours a day, seven days a week.
-And the goal is to never leave anyone behind or completely alone.
+Just like when veterans were once in uniform, the hospice team is on call 24 hours a day, seven days a week.
+The goal is never to leave anyone behind or completely alone.

-Each hospice patient is regularly visited, and the plan of care is adjusted as needed.
+Each hospice patient is regularly visited, and the care plan is adjusted as needed.
 The team:

-• Teaches families how to help care for their loved one and themselves
+- Teaches families how to help care for their loved ones and themselves

-There are many ways to thank the military for their service to this country.
-Providing compassionate, respectful, mindful care to veterans at the end-of-life is a duty and one of the highest honors that any hospice program can have.
-Find more information on the We Honor Veterans program at MJHS here.
+There are many ways to thank the military for serving this country.
+Providing compassionate, respectful, and mindful care to veterans at the end of life is a duty and one of the highest honors that any hospice program can have.

 At MJHS, we value both personal and professional caregivers and recognize the critical work you do.
 That is why we have created these online caregiving resources to help you through this crucial time in your life.